Why the cloud is probably more secure than your on-prem environment

 Notice that I talked about “why the public cloud can be more secure…” and not “why the cloud is more secure….”

 Most cloud providers offer security best practice documents or security checklists.
 These are a helpful starting point to learn about some of the security features and controls available to you.
-Remember, you aren’t their first customer, — meaning that the CSPs know their own services better than anyone and they know what other customers experienced when they haven’t followed security best practices with their services.
-Which is exactly why those CSPs will guide you on what to do.
+Remember, you aren’t their first customer, meaning that the CSPs know their own services better than anyone and they know what other customers experienced when they haven’t followed security best practices with their services.
+When you sign up with a CSP, they will guide you on what to do.

 Take the time to learn about the security features and controls that are available.
 And use them.
 Whether you stick with on-premise solutions or migrate to the cloud, Expel offers a managed security and detection response system with multiple integrations to endpoint, SIEM, and cloud software systems.
 Contact us today to see how we can help you make your system more secure.